wangziqi2013/wangziqi2013.github.io/_posts/2018-03-21-Analyzing-OCC-Anomalies-and-Solutions.markdown

 If the storage overhead of saving the value of data items is a concern, or because read cannot be performed atomically when the granularity of reads and writes is large, write timestamps with the lock bit can still be maintained for each data item.
 Read operations must read the wt as well as the data item atomically.
-This is usually achieved by performing "mini transactions with" post-read validation on every read.
+This is usually achieved by performing "mini-transactions" with post-read validation on every read.
 The read operation is instrumented to sample the timestamp first, then perform read, and then sample the timestamp again.
 If two timestamps disagree, or if the data item is locked in the second sample, then either a commit happened between the two samples, or a transaction started committing before the second sample and has not finished.